Essentials of Data Practices for Responsible Authorities 2022

-Individuals designated as responsible authorities under the Minnesota Government Data Practices Act (MGDPA) are tasked with the duty of ensuring that their government entities comply with the Act’s requirements for transparency, data privacy and data security.
+Responsible authorities under the Minnesota Government Data Practices Act (MGDPA) have the duty to ensure that their government entities comply with the Act’s requirements for transparency, data privacy and data security.
 “Essentials of Data Practices for Responsible Authorities,” led by Minnesota Department of Administration Data Practices Office staff, provides responsible authorities and their designees with the foundation they need to take on the duties of the Act, as well as offers best practices to assist in day-to-day MGDPA administration.

 Minnesota Government Data Practices Act basics: Overview of the duties of a responsible authority and data compliance officer, and the basic definitions of data and data classifications